legeRise/video-creator-api-django/readme.md

 This project is actually the web version of my previous ytshortmaker-tkinter-app but with much improvements.
 Also, it is hosted on render.com(the free plan, ofcourse) so you can check it out too( but again, no frontend it is just an api, for now)

-**UPDATE:** I have also connected this api to a frotend, you can also check it out the complete webapp.
+**UPDATE:** I have also connected this api to a frontend, you can also check it out the complete webapp.

 **Live WEBAPP URL:** [https://ytshortmaker-frontend.onrender.com/](https://ytshortmaker-frontend.onrender.com/)